rusticlion/Manastorm/spells/README.md

 - `castTime`: Duration in seconds (number)
 - `cost`: Array of token types required (array)
 - `keywords`: Table of effect keywords and parameters (table)
-- `blockableBy`: Array of shield types that can block this spell (array, optional)

 See `schema.lua` for detailed validation logic.